-- (a) Small-scale enterprises (b) Micro enterprises - (c) Ancillary industrial undertakings (d) Village industries - (e) Cottage industries (f) trading unit
+- (a) Small-scale industries (b) Tiny industries - (c) Ancillary industrial undertakings (d) Village industries - (e) Cottage industries (f) Micro Business enterprises - (g) Small- scale Service and Business (industry related) - (h) Trading units

-Let us have a brief idea of the types of small business.
+Let us have a brief idea of these small business.

-- (a) Small-scale Enterprises: According to the MSMED Act 2006Small-scale enterprises are classified into two major categories viz., manufacturing and services. - Small manufacturing enterprises have investment in plant and machinery of more than twenty five lakh rupees but not exceeding five crore rupees. - However, investment in equipment is more than ten lakh rupees but does not exceed two crore rupees in small service enterprises.
-There are about twenty-one major industry groups in the small scale sector. - (b) Micro Enterprises: Under the MSMED Act 2006 on the basis of capital investment made in plant and machinery excluding investments in land and building: - manufacturing units having investment below Rs 25 lakh (Rs 2.5 million) were termed Micro Manufacturing industries and - service units, having investment upto Rs 10 lakh (Rs 1 million) were called Micro Service industries - (c) Ancillary Industrial Undertakings: When a small-scale industry supplies not less than 50% of its production to another industry, it is called as ancillary industrial undertaking.
+- (a) Small-scale Industries : A small-scale industrial unit is one in which fixed capital investment in plant and machinery does not exceed Rs.
+One crore.
+In case of certain export promotion units this investment ceiling can be raised upto Rs.
+5 crores. - (b) Tiny Industries : A business unit whose total fixed capital investment in plant and machinery does not exceed Rs.
+25 lakhs is called a tiny industry. - (c) Ancillary Industrial Undertakings: When a small-scale industry supplies not less than 50% of its production to another industry, it is called as ancillary industrial undertaking.
 The fixed capital investment limit of Rs.
 One crore also applies to it.
-If an ancillary unit is owned by some other business unit, it losses it status of small business. - (d) Village Industries: A unit that is located in rural area and which produces goods or renders service with or without the use of power and in which the fixed capital investment per head or artisan or worker is specified by the central government from time to time.
+If an ancillary unit is owned by some other business unit, it losses it status of small business. - (d) Village Industries : A unit that is located in rural area and whose fixed capital investment in plant and machinery does not exceed Rs.
+50, 000 per artisan or worker is termed as village industry.

-- (e) Cottage Industries: These are small manufacturing units producing simple products involving some specific art or skill like handicrafts, filigree etc. They use simple equipments with indigenous technology for production.
+- Cottage Industries : These are small manufacturing units producing simple (e) products involving some specific art or skill like handicrafts, filigree etc. They use simple equipments with indigenous technology for production.
 Cottage industries are carried on wholly or primarily with the help of members of the family either on a whole or part-time basis.
-These units are not defined on the basis of capital of investment. - (f) Trading Units: These are usually in the form of small retailers found in the market places.
+These units are not defined by the ceiling of capital of investment. - (f) Micro Business Enterprises : The fixed capital investment in plant and machinery of these enterprises does not exceed rupees one lakh. - Small-scale Service and Business (Industry related) Enterprises (SSSBE): (g) In these businesses the investment limit in fixed assets of plant and machinery does not exceed Rs.
+10 lakhs.
+The main business enterprises included under this category are - Advertising agency, marketing consultancy, Typing centre, Photo copying centre (Xeroxing), Industrial testing laboratory, Auto repair and garages, laundry and dry cleaning, tailoring, STD/ISD booths, beauty parlor, crèches, etc. - Trading Units : These are usually in the form of small retailers found in the market (h) places.

-20.7 IMPORTANCE OF SMALL BUSINESS IN INDIA
+8.8 IMPORTANCE OF SMALL BUSINESS IN INDIA

 Having discussed the meaning, characteristics and different types of small business let us now look at its importance.
 Small business enterprises are found everywhere.
 They play a major role in the socio-economic development of any country.
 In view of India's scarce capital resource and abundant labour and natural resources, small-scale enterprises have been given an important place in the economic planning of the country.
-In India, small industries account for 95 per cent of the industrial units in the country.
 In India small-scale enterprises account for 35% of the gross value of the output in the manufacturing sector, 80% of the total industrial employment and about 45% of the total exports.
 Besides these contributions, the importance of small-scale business is increasing day by day due to the following factors.